bcakmakoglu/vue-flow/README.md

 This project is based on [webkid's](https://webkid.io/) [react flow](https://reactflow.dev/).
 I wholeheartedly thank them for their amazing work!
 Without them this project would've been impossible for me.
+Please consider [donating](https://github.com/sponsors/wbkd) to them if you like Vue Flow.